Coronavirus and buses update

 - Buying a ticket: Please use contactless payments or buy a ticket in advance on the East Yorkshire Buses app, if you can.
 We are still accepting cash to pay for tickets, but please only use cash if you have no alternative.

 - Travel to vaccination centres: If you're an East Riding concessionary passholder who is going to an early morning vaccination appointment, you may use your pass to travel for free, even if you need to travel before 9.30am.
 Just bring your appointment letter or other proof of your appointment to show to the bus driver.

 - Social distancing: Buses are now back to carrying a normal number of passengers.

 - Help for those with disabilities: If you have a disability and need assistance, or have a sight impairment and want help finding the nearest available seat, our drivers are still there to help.
 Simply speak to the driver as you board.

-- Extra cleaning: We have been cleaning our buses even more thoroughly since the crisis began, with cleaners stationed at busy points to clean buses between journeys, extra cleaning of high touch points such as handrails and seats, and disinfectant 'fogging' of buses to help clean every nook and cranny.
+- Extra cleaning: We have been cleaning our buses even more thoroughly since the crisis began, and this will continue even once lockdown ends, with cleaners stationed at busy points to clean buses between journeys, extra cleaning of high touch points such as handrails and seats, and disinfectant 'fogging' of buses to help clean every nook and cranny.
 We also have new cleaning verification technology, which assesses cleaning effectiveness.
 You can see a video highlighting our extra cleaning regimes.

 - Travel Centres: Our Hull Travel Centre is now open, but our Scarborough Travel Centre is still closed.
 You can get advice from BusLine by ringing 01482 59 29 29, open 7am-7pm Monday-Friday and 8am-6pm Saturday.